pantheon-systems/documentation/source/docs/articles/getting-started.md

 Learn more about [Enterprise on Pantheon](https://www.getpantheon.com/enterprise).

-## Learn More!
+## Learn More

-If you're ready to move beyond the basics of setting up your Pantheon account and spinning up a site, you'll want to check out our curated list of [Required Reading: Essential Pantheon Documentation](docs/articles/required-reading-essential-pantheon-documentation/).
+If you're ready to move beyond the basics of setting up your Pantheon account and spinning up a site, check out our curated list of [Required Reading: Essential Pantheon Documentation](docs/articles/required-reading-essential-pantheon-documentation/).